SheetJS/docs.sheetjs.com/docz/docs/03-demos/18-engines.md

 import TabItem from '@theme/TabItem';

 The most popular JavaScript engine is V8.
-Designed for embedding in software, it powers Chrome, NodeJS, UXP, Deno and many other platforms and runtimes.
+Designed for embedding in software, it powers Chrome, NodeJS, UXP, Deno and many other platforms.

-There are many other runtimes with different design goals.
+There are many other JS engines with different design goals.
 Some are designed for low-power or low-memory environments.
 Others aim for interoperability with specific programming languages or environments.
-Typically they support a superset of ES3 and are capable of running SheetJS code.
+Typically they support ES3 and are capable of running SheetJS code.

 ## General Caveats